 When the homeowner, also an architect, was thinking about how to design his outdoor shower his concern was function first, then about how to best build it.

 He designed an outdoor shower about 13 years ago, for a client, that had the same plan layout but no trellis structure above.
 That structure leaned a bit over the years so he added the trellis top structure to help lock in the posts structurally.

-In this current design he wanted to design in a dry entry area to hang towels or clothes.
+In this current design, he wanted to design a dry entry area to hang towels or clothes.
 He also wanted the door located so you could open it without exposing a person showering.
-The homeowner feels that one room outdoor showers can feel exposed and not very private or cozy.
+The homeowner feels that one-room outdoor showers can feel exposed and not very private or cozy.

 Outdoor Shower Features to Consider:

 □ Construction materials: wood, tile, stone, metal

 □ Plumbing connections

 □ Drainage: dry well, leach pit, septic or municipal?

 □ Privacy and access: wall slats, solid walls, the height of walls?